Egypt's Muslim Brotherhood warn of 'dangerous' days

 The court also upheld the right of Mr Shafiq to run for president.

-Egypt's Al-Ahram newspaper reported on its website on Friday that security forces were stopping MPs entering parliament, however there was no confirmation of this.'Wiped out'
+Egypt's Al-Ahram newspaper reported on its website on Friday that security forces were stopping MPs entering parliament, however there was no confirmation of this.

 Activists, who fear Scaf is trying to increase its power, have denounced Thursday's rulings as a "coup" designed to undermine the revolution, carried out by judges appointed under former President Mubarak.